sign-language-processing/sign-language-processing.github.io/src/index.md

 ## Introduction

-Sign languages (also known as signed languages) are languages that use the visual-gestural modality to convey meaning through manual articulations in combination with non-manual elements.
+Signed languages (also known as sign languages) are languages that use the visual-gestural modality to convey meaning through manual articulations in combination with non-manual elements.
-Similar to spoken languages, sign languages are natural languages governed by a set of linguistic rules [@sandler2006sign], both emerging through an abstract, protracted aging process and evolved without meticulous planning.
+Similar to spoken languages, signed languages are natural languages governed by a set of linguistic rules [@sandler2006sign], both emerging through an abstract, protracted aging process and evolved without meticulous planning.
-Sign languages are not universal, and they are not mutually intelligible, although there are also striking similarities among them.
+Signed languages are not universal, or mutually intelligible, despite often having striking similarities among them.
-They are also distinct from spoken languages---i.e., American Sign Language (ASL) is not a visual form of English.
+They are also distinct from spoken languages---i.e., American Sign Language (ASL) is not a visual form of English, rather its own unique language.

-Sign Language Processing [@bragg2019sign] is an emerging field of artificial intelligence concerned with automatic processing and analysis of sign language content.
+Sign Language Processing [@bragg2019sign] is an emerging field of artificial intelligence concerned with the automatic processing and analysis of sign language content.
-It is a subfield of both natural language processing and computer vision.
+It is a subfield of both natural language processing (NLP) and computer vision (CV).
-Challenges in sign language processing frequently involve machine translation of sign languages to spoken language text (sign language translation), from spoken language text (sign language production), or sign language recognition for sign language understanding.
+Challenges in sign language processing frequently involve machine translation of sign language videos to spoken language text (sign language translation), from spoken language text (sign language production), or sign language recognition for sign language understanding.

-Unfortunately, the latest advances in language-based artificial intelligence, like machine translation and personal assistants, expect a spoken language input (speech or text), which excludes around 200 different signed languages and up to 70 million deaf people (According to [World Federation of the Deaf](https://wfdeaf.org/our-work/)).
+Unfortunately, the latest advances in language-based artificial intelligence, like machine translation and personal assistants, expect a spoken language input (text or transcribed speech), which excludes around 200 different signed languages and up to 70 million deaf people (According to the [World Federation of the Deaf](https://wfdeaf.org/our-work/)).

-One of the challenging aspects regarding the translation of sign languages compared to spoken language is that while spoken languages have agreed upon written forms, sign languages do not.
+One of the challenging aspects regarding the translation of signed languages compared to spoken languages is that while spoken languages usually have agreed upon written forms, signed languages do not.
-The lack of a written form makes the spoken language processing pipelines of transcription before processing incompatible with sign languages, forcing researchers to work directly on the raw video signal.
+The lack of a written form makes the spoken language processing pipelines - which often start with audio-transcription before processing - incompatible with signed languages, forcing researchers to work directly on the raw video signal.

-In this work, we describe the different representations used for sign language processing, as well as survey the various task and recent advances on them.
-We also make a comprehensive list of existing datasets and make the ones available easy to load using a simple interface and standardized interface.
+In this work, we describe the different representations used for sign language processing, as well as survey the various tasks and recent advances on them.
+We also make a comprehensive list of existing datasets and make the ones available easy to load using a simple and standardized interface.

 ## Sign Language Representations

-As sign languages are conveyed through the visual-gestural modality, the most straightforward way to capture them is via video recording.
+As signed languages are conveyed through the visual-gestural modality, the most straightforward way to capture them is via video recording.
-However, as videos include more information than needed for modeling and are expensive to record, store, and transmit, a lower-dimensionality representation has been sought after.
+However, as videos include more information than needed for modeling, and are expensive to record, store, and transmit, a lower-dimensionality representation has been sought after.

 One such representation is human [poses](https://en.wikipedia.org/wiki/Pose_(computer_vision)), either recorded with [motion capture](https://en.wikipedia.org/wiki/Motion_capture) technologies, or estimated from videos using [pose estimation](https://en.wikipedia.org/wiki/Pose_(computer_vision)#Pose_estimation) techniques.
-Accurate full-body human poses include all the relevant information for sign language processing (manual or non-manual), except for visual cues such as props.
+Accurate full-body human poses can include all the relevant information for sign language processing (manual or non-manual), except for visual cues such as props.

 Another representation system is sign language notation.
-Despite the fact that several notation systems have been proposed to capture the phonetics of sign languages, no writing system has been adopted widely enough by any sign language community that it could be considered the "written form" of a given sign language.
-There are various universal notations systems---[SignWriting](https://en.wikipedia.org/wiki/SignWriting) [@writing:sutton1990lessons], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]---and various language specific notation systems---[Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation)
+Despite the fact that several notation systems have been proposed to capture the phonetics of signed languages, no writing system has been adopted widely enough by any sign language community that it could be considered the "written form" of a given sign language.
+There are various universal notation systems---[SignWriting](https://en.wikipedia.org/wiki/SignWriting) [@writing:sutton1990lessons], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]---and various language specific notation systems---[Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation)
 [@writing:stokoe2005sign] and [si5s](https://en.wikipedia.org/wiki/Si5s) for American Sign Language, [SWL](https://zrajm.github.io/teckentranskription/freesans-swl.html) [@writing:bergman1977tecknad]
 for Swedish Sign Language, etc.

-Making an abstraction over the phonetics of sign language, glossing is a widely used practice to "transcribe" a video sign-by-sign by assigning a unique identifier for every sign and possibly every variation of that sign.
-Unlike other representations previously discussed, glosses are language-specific, requiring a new gloss "dictionary" for every sign language.
+Making an abstraction over the phonetics of sign language, glossing is a widely used practice to "transcribe" a video sign-by-sign by assigning a unique identifier for every sign and possibly every variation of it.
+Unlike other representations previously discussed, as glosses represent the semantics of sign, they are language-specific, requiring a new glossary for every sign language.

 The following table exemplifies the various representations for isolated signs.
 For this example, we use [SignWriting](https://en.wikipedia.org/wiki/SignWriting) as the notation system.
-Note that the same sign might have two unrelated glosses, and the same gloss might have multiple valid texts.
+Note that the same sign might have two unrelated glosses, and the same gloss might have multiple valid spoken language translations.

 ```{=html}
 <div id="formats-table" class="table">